isEmmanuelOlowe/Mini-Compiler/Mini Compiler.md

 ## Evaluation

-The specification required that a LOGO to PostScript compiler be produced that correctly translates LOGO to PostScript.
-As you can see from the above tests one and two, our program successfully translates LOGO code to PostScript.
-The compiler makes use a single register (Arg) and utilises a stack.
+The specification required that a LOGO to `PostScript` compiler be produced that correctly translates LOGO to `PostScript`.
+As you can see from the above tests one and two, our program successfully translates LOGO code to `PostScript`.
+The compiler makes use a single register (`Arg`) and utilises a stack.
 The program contains an error reporting system which produces useful error information when syntactically incorrect code is found.
 The program recovers from these errors and continue to parse the code until the end of the file as shown in the third test case.

 ## Conclusion